teddyphotos/Kashish-s-Projects/README.md

 Hello,

-This repository is meant to provide you with a preview of the projects that I've done and am proud to share, Each project give detailed explanation of objective and steps along with any reports that were created from it.
+This repository is meant to provide you with a preview of the projects that I've done in various fields.
+Each project give detailed explanation of objective and steps along with any reports that were created from it.

 ### Table of Contents